Method DEX

 Another DEXi Suite extension allows using numeric attributes as terminal nodes of a decision model, bringing DEX a little bit closer to quantitative MCDM methods.

 The DEX method is defined from two aspects: static and dynamic.
 The static aspect gives a description of concepts and components that constitute a DEX model.
-The dynamic aspect addresses algorithms and tools necessary to develop and modify the model and to use it for decision support.
+The dynamic aspect addresses algorithms and tools necessary to develop and modify models and to use them for decision support.

 Brief history